Jump to content

 1. Install Intella or Intella Connect on the local system.

-4. The second setting is in the Basic Config page (http://localhost:1947/_int_/config.html).
+3. The second setting is in the Basic Config page (http://localhost:1947/_int_/config.html).
 Make sure that the setting for 'Allow Remote Access to ACC' is checked.
 Click Submit if you have made changes.
+When prompted, set a password for remote access.

 Cloud System Configuration

-When the setting on the local system are complete, you can go ahead and configure the cloud system.
-The steps are similar to the local system.
+When the settings on the local system are complete, you can go ahead and configure the cloud system.
+The steps are like the local system.

 1. Install Intella or Intella Connect on the cloud system.

-2. You now need to configure the SACC so that the cloud system can access the local system to pick up a license.
-The first setting is the same as shown at step 4 for the local system (above).
+2. You now need to configure the ACC so that the cloud system can access the local system to pick up a license.
+The first setting is the same as shown at step 3 for the local system (above).
 In the Basic Config page (http://localhost:1947/_int_/config.html), make sure that the setting for 'Allow Remote Access to ACC' is checked.

 3. The second settings are located in the 'Access to Remote License Manager' tab (http://localhost:1947/_int_/config_to.html).